Universal Entanglement Revival of Topological Origin: Results

-As demonstrated in a recent work~\cite{Chen2024_NJP}, the entanglement revival behavior is due to a self-purification process directly related to the chiral symmetry and the associated zero-energy mode (not necessarily localized to edges): The system starts from a pure state with relatively large entanglement and, as it undergoes the decoherence process, decays to various intermediate states.
-Consequently, the purity of the state decreases significantly, which naturally leads to a considerable reduction in entanglement.
-After this intermediate stage, however, the system begins to recover its purity (and hence entanglement), because all particles have the fate of decaying out, except for the ones occupying the zero-energy edge mode.
+As demonstrated in a recent work~\cite{Chen2024_NJP}, the entanglement revival itself is due to a self-purification process directly related to the chiral symmetry and the associated zero-energy mode (not necessarily localized to the edges), which behaves as a dark state over the system’s evolution.
+The system starts from a pure state with relatively large entanglement and, as it undergoes the decoherence process, all the eigenmodes $\hat c_{k\neq 0}$ of Eq.~\eqref{Eq:ins} (which have nonzero amplitudes on the odd sites $\hat f_{2i-1}$) are subject to decay and decoherence.
+Consequently, the system evolves into a mixture of various intermediate states, resulting in a reduced purity and the suppression of entanglement.
+After this intermediate stage, however, the system begins to recover its purity (hence, its entanglement), because all particles have the fate of decaying out, except for those occupying the zero-energy mode, which has nonzero amplitudes only on the even sites.
 Eventually, the system stabilizes to the final state, i.e., the zero-energy mode, which is immune to the decay process.
 The entanglement in the steady state is always determined by this zero-energy mode.

-While the above arguments explains the presence of the revival, its universal character is more intriguing, and is the main topic of the rest of the paper.
-In the following, we perform a detailed analysis of the size dependence, revealing that the universal behavior can be attributed to the topological feature of the system, especially the zero-energy edge mode.
+While the above arguments explain the presence of entanglement revival, its universal character is more intriguing, and is the main topic of the rest of the paper.
+In the following, we perform a detailed analysis of the size dependence, revealing that the universal behavior is attributed to the topological feature of the system, especially the zero-energy edge mode.